 Step 2: Look at the School's Official Website

 Next, go to the school's undergraduate admissions website to find the first-year application requirements page.
 (You can just search "[School Name] first year/freshmen admission" to look this up quickly.)
 This page will list the standardized testing required to apply.
 Many all-test-scores schools will specify their policies here.

 Here's what I got when I searched for "Amherst college first year admission":

 Click on the link to your school's official application requirements page.
 On Amherst's "First-Year Applicants" page, there's a section about standardized test results that looks like this:

-Amherst "recommend[s] that applicants submit all test results."
+Amherst recommends that applicants submit all test results.
 Since the school doesn't say "require," it looks like you can send your best ACT score.
-I'll check another page just to make sure, though.
+I'd check another page just to make sure, though.

 Step 3: Confirm With the School's Testing Policies or FAQ Page

 If there's nothing on Score Choice or all scores on your school's "First-Year Requirements" page, find a Testing Policies or FAQ page to see whether there's any more info about it.
 Here are some questions to look out for on an FAQ page:

 - Can I submit the ACT/SAT more than once?